Abhishek-Chougule/afish/README.md

 # __________________________________
-# THIS PROJECT HAVE BEEN MOVED TO HIDDENEYE
+# THIS PROJECT HAVE BEEN MOVED TO AbhishekChougule
-# FOR MORE UPDATES VISIT: https://github.com/DarkSecDevelopers/HiddenEye
+# FOR MORE UPDATES VISIT: https://github.com/coderabhishek/afish.git
 # __________________________________
 <p align="center">
   <img src="logo.png">